nextcloud/news-updater/README.rst

 Therefore the News app provides an API that offers a more fine grained control over updating feeds.
-This Python project implements an update mechanism that is based on the `updater REST API <https://github.com/owncloud/news/wiki/Updater-1.2>`_ or (new in ownCloud News 8.1.0) the console based update API.
+This Python project implements an update mechanism that is based on the `updater REST API <https://github.com/nextcloud/news/wiki/Updater-1.2>`_ or (new in Nextcloud News 8.1.0) the console based update API.

 .. contents:: :local: